completium/archetype-docs/docs/reference/declarations/function.md

 # Function

 Entrypoints' effect may call functions.
-A function returns a value, may fail, but cannot change the contract storage.
+A function returns a value, may fail, but cannot change the contract storage. //@audit the function cannot change contract storage

 A function is declared with the `function` keyword followed by a unique [identifier](/docs/reference/declarations/identifier).
 ## `return`